 Stepping outside of the French Quarter, a recommended ride on The Saint Charles Streetcar is an easy way to see more of the city.
 The Saint Charles Streetcar is the oldest continuously operating streetcar line in the world.
 Live Oak trees that drip with Spanish Moss line the route that passes dozens of antebellum mansions, Loyola and Tulane Universities, and Audubon Park.
 Buying a ticket from the driver makes for an easy, enjoyable ride through one of the most beautiful parts of New Orleans.

 While in New Orleans, if you have time, an hour outside of the city is Oak Alley Plantation.
-On the west bank of the Mississippi River in Vacherie, Louisiana, and a true snapshot of life in the antebellum south, Oak Alley is a beautiful 28 acre property named for the double row of twenty eight 300 year old southern live oaks that create an 800 foot canopy that give the Plantation it’s name.
+On the west bank of the Mississippi River in Vacherie, Louisiana, and a true snapshot of life in the antebellum south, Oak Alley is a beautiful 28-acre property named for the double row of twenty-eight 300-year-old southern live oaks that create an 800-foot canopy that gives the Plantation its name.

 To plan a visit, find Oak Alley at www.oakalleyplantation.com.

 Each time we visit New Orleans, we have a different experience but it is always an adventure.
 There really is no place like New Orleans especially when you have a local guide (we are lucky to have family in the area) to help you immerse yourself in the spirit of the city.
 If you aren’t that lucky, do your research and have a great time.
 A visit to New Orleans and falling in love with the food, the music, the history, and of course, the people is highly recommended.

 “Laissez les bons temps rouler!”
 (Let the good times roll!)